digma-ai/digma-intellij-plugin/README.md

 <!-- [//]: # (example how satisfy gradle build with empty plugin description) -->
 <!-- Plugin description -->
 <![CDATA[
-  <h1>Add Continuous Feedback to your coding practices</h1>
-  <p>Digma is a Continuous Feedback platform.
-It integrates with your observability
-  backend to provide meaningful code insights in the IDE.
-While coding, you can be aware of how the code behaves in runtime in various staging and production environments</p>
+  Add Continuous Feedback to your coding practices Digma is a Continuous Feedback platform.
+It integrates with your observability backend to provide meaningful code insights in the IDE.
+While coding, you can be aware of how the code behaves in runtime in various staging and production environments<

   <p>Digma provides integrated insights multiple code behavior topics including:
   <ul>